-19 1 INTRODUCTION
+INTRODUCTION

-The scientific world is swiftly becoming data-centric, embracing the principles of the so-called fourth paradigm of science (Hey et al., 2009).
+The scientific world is swiftly becoming data-centric, embracing the principles of the so-called fourth paradigm of science (Hey, Tansley & Tolle, 2009).
 Data are at the center of scientific discovery as well as of scholarship and scholarly communication (Borgman, 2015).
-The growing role of data is also witnessed by the ever-increasing importance of data science and related research fields concerning the search (Chapman et al., 2020), provenance (Cheney et al., 2009), citation (Silvello, 2018), re-use (Wynholds et al., 2012), and exploration (Rahman et al., 2020) of data.
+The growing role of data is also witnessed by the ever-increasing importance of data science and related research fields concerning the search (Chapman et al., 2020), provenance (Cheney, Chiticariu & Tan, 2009), citation (Silvello, 2018), re-use (Wynholds et al., 2012), and exploration (Rahman, Jiang & Nandi, 2020) of data.

-There is no "one size fits all" solution when it comes to data search, access, and re-use given the 26 heterogeneity of data representations and models, interoperability issues, and domain-dependent require-27 ments.
-In the context of scientific data, the nanopublication model has been proposed to target some 28 of these issues (Groth et al., 2010).
-Nanopublications exploit the Linked Open Data (LOD) princi-29 ples (Bizer et al., 2009) to represent scientific facts (assertions hereafter) as self-consistent, independent 30 and machine-readable information tokens.
-A repository of nanopublications is to be thought of as an 31 open and interconnected knowledge graph seamlessly integrated with the supporting scientific literature.
-32 Nanopublications can be used to support scientific claims, to explore scientific knowledge by exploiting 33 machine intelligence and as entry points to scientific databases.
-Hence, this model has been embraced by 34 several scientific fields, especially in the Life Science domain, leading to the creation of more than ten 35 million openly available nanopublications (Kuhn et al., 2018).
-36
+There is no "one size fits all" solution when it comes to data search, access, and re-use given the heterogeneity of data representations and models, interoperability issues, and domain-dependent requirements.
+In the context of scientific data, the nanopublication model has been proposed to target some of these issues (Groth, Gibson & Velterop, 2010).
+Nanopublications exploit the Linked Open Data (LOD) principles (Bizer, Heath & Berners-Lee, 2009) to represent scientific facts (assertions hereafter) as self-consistent, independent and machine-readable information tokens.
+A repository of nanopublications is to be thought of as an open and interconnected knowledge graph seamlessly integrated with the supporting scientific literature.
+Nanopublications can be used to support